 Most people are too terrified to ever really take the dream off the shelf and go for it.
 It can be an overwhelming, arduous process to trade in the secure corporate gig for the solopreneur hustle.
 I suffered for years agonizing over this decision until the great recession pushed me into placing a big bet on myself.
 It was the best bet I have ever made, not because of what I have accumulated, but because of who it has helped me become.

-One of my best friends, who is also a trusted advisor and wildly successful entrepreneur, shared this perspective as I was getting started: “The only regret you are going to have is that you didn’t do this 10 years sooner.”
+One of my best friends, who is also a trusted adviser and wildly successful entrepreneur, shared this perspective as I was getting started: “The only regret you are going to have is that you didn’t do this 10 years sooner.”
 Then he asked a favor.
 “Call me on the day you believe that is the truth.”
 To this day, it was one of the most satisfying phone calls I have ever made.

 Decide What You Want